BereketMelese1/rick_and_morty_flutter_app/README.md

 - Fetch and display a list of characters from the Rick and Morty universe
 - View detailed information about each character, including their name, status, species, gender, and image
 - Pagination support to load more characters as the user scrolls
+- Search capability for users by character names -filter character for ease of access

 ## Prerequisites